soramitsu/bokolo-pg-help/docs/tabs-and-screens/key-req.md

 ## On this tab

-- **Key Recovery Requests** table — contains a list of all KYC verification requests from desktop users.
+- **Key Recovery Requests** table — contains a list of all KYC verification requests from Bokolo Mobile users.\
   The table contains the following fields:
   - **Status** — the current status of a request at the time of observing.
 The status can be one of the following:
     - **AUTHORIZED** — a user’s request has been reviewed by an authorizer.
     - **APPROVED** — a user’s request has been approved by the central bank via Core.